Daniel-Lamb/Writing_Assistant_AI/README.md

 - `npm install dotenv`

 ### 2. Switch your API key with 'FILL_IN_UR_OWN_HERE' in line 9 of Assistant.tsx
-When you make an account on AI21 labs ([link: ](https://studio.ai21.com/)), you can access your API key at: https://studio.ai21.com/account/api-key
+When you make an account on AI21 labs (https://studio.ai21.com/), you can access your API key at: https://studio.ai21.com/account/api-key <br>
 Once you have it, just replace 'FILL_IN_UR_OWN_HERE' in line 9 of Assistant.tsx with your API.
 Make sure to keep the single quotation marks around it.

 ### 4. To launch, type the command `npm start` in the terminal, and it will run in the browser at localhost:3000